 My advice to her was to break-up with the big bank and open a bank account that had a free checking account and no fees.

 Not all banks charge a monthly maintenance fee.
-For example, many online banks and credit unions do not charge any fees.
+For example, Chime not only doesn’t charge their customers maintenance fees, they never charge for a single hidden fee.
 However, many large financial institutions do charge monthly fees and these charges vary from bank to bank.

 Here’s a closer look at the monthly maintenance fees at big banks and how you can avoid them.